eslint/eslint.org/src/content/drafts/custom-formatter-blog-post.md

   - Custom Formatter
 ---

-In this post, we'll look at how to create [custom formatter](https://eslint.org/docs/latest/developer-guide/working-with-custom-formatter) for your ESLint project.
+In this post, we'll look at how to create a [custom formatter](https://eslint.org/docs/latest/developer-guide/working-with-custom-formatter) for your ESLint project.
 Custom formatters are JavaScript functions that let you create a unique output for your linting results.